Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 29 September 2025 18.23.05 UTC
+- WIB: Senin, 29 September 2025 19.57.03 UTC
-- WITA: Senin, 29 September 2025 19.23.05 UTC
+- WITA: Senin, 29 September 2025 20.57.03 UTC
-- WIT: Senin, 29 September 2025 20.23.05 UTC
+- WIT: Senin, 29 September 2025 21.57.03 UTC

 Kutipan Inspiratif:
-"Nature is so powerful, so strong.
-Capturing its essence is not easy - your work becomes a dance with light and the weather.
-It takes you to a place within yourself."
+"Technology is the fashion of the '90s.
+It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."

-Kategori: nature
+Kategori: technology